 Part of the wider language and teaching communities

-We work with the Association for Language Learning (ALL), the Independent Schools’ Modern Languages Association (ISMLA), the British Council, the Stephen Spender Trust and the Swire Foundation – as well as a range of organisations supporting teacher training, independent and state schools.
+Your training has been developed in close collaboration with modern languages experts from schools and universities and includes a series of training sessions in your local hub where we bring together all our modern languages trainees for subject specialist training in our hub lead schools.
+We work with the Association for Language Learning (ALL), the Independent Schools’ Modern Languages Association (ISMLA), the British Council, the Stephen Spender Trust, the Swire Foundation and the Qatar International Foundation – as well as a range of organisations supporting teacher training, independent and state schools.

 Your very own support network

 You only train with other linguists, providing you with your very own support network built on your love for languages.
-You get to meet the other trainees at our Day Schools, held at our centre in Sheffield, South Yorkshire.
+You get to meet other trainees at your local training sessions in your hub as well as central training days online or in person held at our centre in Sheffield, South Yorkshire.
 This is a great opportunity to share your experiences of teacher training with your peers – people who really understand the rewards and challenges of language teacher training.

 The support doesn’t stop when you finish the course.
 Our former trainees are now teachers and some are even mentoring new trainees!
 There is a whole network of NML SCITT alumni who are supporting one another throughout their careers.